 You may believe this to be normal childish behavior, and that’s your perogative.
 I know many adults who still behave this way, albeit less overtly, and believe that this type of behavior is symptomatic of an adulthood filled with Stuff Worship.

-see this Ideas for keeping your toy count down and your kid’s disposition sweet(ish):
+Ideas for keeping your toy count down and your kid’s disposition sweet(ish):

 1. Set up a 529 College Savings Plan for the kiddos.
 Anyone can contribute including friends and family (that would be anyone).
 You are well within your parental rights to encourage contributions rather than toys for Junior’s next birthday party (Grandparents are exempt from this rule).